BobXWu/FASTopic/README.md

-FASTopic is a fast, adaptive, stable, and transferable topic model, different from the previous conventional (LDA), VAE-based (ProLDA, ETM), or clustering-based (Top2Vec, BERTopic) methods.
+FASTopic is a fast, adaptive, stable, and transferable topic model, different from the previous conventional (LDA), VAE-based (ProdLDA, ETM), or clustering-based (Top2Vec, BERTopic) methods.
 It leverages optimal transport between the document, topic, and word embeddings from pretrained Transformers to model topics and topic distributions of documents.

 Check our paper: **[FASTopic: A Fast, Adaptive, Stable, and Transferable Topic Modeling Paradigm](https://arxiv.org/pdf/2405.17978.pdf)**